Jason Muzzatti: International career

 Despite being born in Canada, and representing the Canadian national team during 1992–93, Muzzatti also holds Italian citizenship and played for the Italian national ice hockey team.
 He played in the 2006 Winter Olympics, held in Turin, Italy for the host country.

 Coaching career

 In 2008-09 Muzzatti started as an assistant coach with the Flint Generals of the International Hockey League (IHL).
 The following season in 2009-10 Muzzatti was hired as head coach of the Generals, and won the IHL Coach of the Year award that year.

 Starting with the 2015–16 season, Muzzatti was the goaltending coach for the Michigan State Spartans for four seasons.

 On August 13, 2019, Muzzatti was hired as the goaltending coach of the Carolina Hurricanes.
 He joined the coaching staff of Rod Brind'Amour, a former teammate with the Michigan State Spartan hockey team during the 1988–89 season.
+Serving as the team's goaltender development coach, Muzzatti won the Stanley Cup with the Hurricanes in 2026.